 Students whose grade point average falls below 2.0 (Master's and Diploma) or 3.0 (Doctoral) will be placed on academic probation.
-They will have the equivalent of one term at full-time status to lift their GPA to that level.
+Additionally, students who have not met the attendance requirements may receive probation.
+Students on probation have the equivalent of one term at full-time status to lift their GPA to that level.
 If they fail to do so, they may be denied matriculation or dismissed from the seminary.
 If dismissed from the seminary, the students will be notified by letter indicating if they are able to seek re-admission at a future date.